ClintH/ixfx-demos/ml/pose/README.md

 # Getting started

 Quick start:
-1. Running a local web server, open `points.html` in your browser.
+1. Running a local web server, open `single.html` in your browser.
 It may take a moment to load the TensorFlow model.
 2. Click the yellow checkmark in the top-right panel to use your camera.
 3. Take a look at the shape of the raw data streaming in the console

-The next step is to comment out the following lines in _points.html_.
+The next step is to comment out the following lines in _single_.html_.
 This will remove the corner panel.

 ```html
 <button id="btnCloseFrame">Close panel</button>